 we are all waking up.

-So instead of being stressed and depressed about this, know that you are already doing something positive!
+So instead of being stressed about this, know that you are already doing something positive!

 We bought these bags and they are good for produce as well as bulk things like lentils, beans, quinoa, etc.